![]() |

 Silverline Windows Reviews 8500 SeriesI recently received an estimate from an installation company for Silver Line 8500 series.
 I don't know the quality of these, but the price was impressive.
 For eleven openings, the estimate came in at $2,500 plus an additional $2,500 for installation, giving me a total of $5,000.
 I am just wondering what the quality is like, because this price seems too good to be true.

 Silverline Windows ComplaintTwelve years ago, we purchased the Silver line for our new home.
+I've looked for Silverline windows reviews page, but I haven't found much.
 A local installer recommended the Silver Line saying they were good quality and offered a lifetime warranty.
 Based on his recommendation we went ahead, putting in twenty eight Silverlines.
 We paid to have all the extras, the low-E glass, the argon fill and even the internal grates.
 I wasn't impressed when they arrived, they looked like basic replacements, but I kept my hopes up based on the recommendations I had received.

 |